konflux-ci/architecture/ADR/0027-container-images.md

 ###### Onboard to Pipelines As Code (PaC)

 Component Teams are responsible for ensuring their container images are continuously built and scanned for vulnerabilities by following the
 [Extending the Service](https://redhat-appstudio.github.io/infra-deployments/docs/deployment/extending-the-service.html) process to onboard their component to the PaC service.
-See also [ADR #17](https://github.com/redhat-appstudio/book/blob/main/ADR/0017-use-our-pipelines.md).

 ***
 #### Container Images <br>